In Their Own Words: Officials Refuting False Claims of Voter Fraud

-Brad Winter, New Mexico’s outgoing Republican Secretary of State, said: “We have such a great system, because everything is backed up by a paper ballot.”
+Former New Mexico Secretary of State Brad Winter, a Republican, said: “We have such a great system, because everything is backed up by a paper ballot.”
 On the topic of Trump’s recent claim that “millions” committed voter fraud he said “There’s nothing on that scale.”

-Chad Mayes, California Assembly GOP leader, said "I don't think there's widespread fraud in California,"
+California Assembly Minority Leader Chad Mayes, a Republican, said "I don't think there's widespread fraud in California,"